demisto/content-docs/docs/partners/private-offer.md

 **Have a Private Offer Opportunity?** Please email the details of the request to xsoar.privateoffer@paloaltonetworks.com.

 ## Private Offer Agreement
 The Agreement details the terms and conditions for delivering your content to a specific Customer through the XSOAR Marketplace.
-The Agreement is a binding contract between your organization and Palo Alto Networks ([see sample](../doc_imgs/partners/PrivateOfferTermsAgreementSample.pdf)).
+The Agreement is a binding contract between your organization and Palo Alto Networks [see sample](https://drive.google.com/file/d/16LFr_fcV5SVkfH7RXDtyLoFmH8AWiPYe/view?usp=sharing).

 After the terms of the deal have been set and approved by your team, the XSOAR PST will send you a Private Offer Agreement via DocuSign.
 Once the Agreement is executed by your Signatory, the rest of the process can continue.